Cochrane S et al, Evid Based Comp and Alt Med, 2016, Article ID 3587569, 11 pages

 Evidence-Based Complementary and Alternative Medicine

-Acupuncture as a modality to improve fertility in women who had been trying to conceive for a year or more without success, was assessed in this review.
-It shows that women receiving acupuncture tend to conceive more rapidly than those in a control group.
+Acupuncture as a modality to improve fertility in women who had been trying to conceive for a year or more without success, was assessed in this pragmatic RCT.
+It shows that women receiving acupuncture tend to conceive more rapidly than those in a control group who followed lifestyle advice.